danielsGitStuff/mel/serialize/README.md

 new TraceManager().addForcedPath("[MyHorseEntity].HorseProperyIWant.Length");
 ```
 If the TraceManager finds `MyHorseEntity` it will include the `HorseProperyIWant`.
-`HorseProperyIWant` might be another `SerializableEntity` and that might have a property called `Length`.
+`HorseProperyIWant` might be another `SerializableEntity` (like a leg) and that might have a property called `Length`.
 That will also be included.